twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Underline** – Set this value to on to underline text in the Test Font window.
 Default is off.

 ### Reg
-The program is started in unregistered mode either after the installation process is finished or if all keys are empty.
+The program is started in unregistered mode either after the installation process is completed or if all keys are empty.
 Many people provided registration keys for different versions.
 * **V5D#** – Created after registration whereas # is a numerical string.
 It displays a message and removes the **Buy** menu and the **Register** item on the Help menu.
 Version 6.0 & above places your name on the title bar.

 ### Themes (version 3.0 until 6.5)